syedumerahmedcode/docker/README.md

 - - **Public repository**: DockerHub is a public repository which anayone can access.

 # Docker commands
 - **docker run [image_name]:[specific_version_number_if_needed]**: This will run the docker image which is available of the machine.
+In simple words, it starts new container with this command.
+By add _-d_ flag, we can start the container in detached mode.

-- **docker ps**: It shows the running conatiners.
+- **docker ps**: It shows a list of running conatiners.
 For example, after executing 'docker run -it --rm busybox' on the machine, it will be shown with a container id when _docker ps_ is executed.

 - **docker images**: It is used to get a list of all images on the machine.

 - **docker pull [image_name]**: This pulls the docker image from the _dockerhub or some private_ repository.
 For example, docker pull busybox

+- **docker stop [container_id]**: This will stop the container. for example: docker stop 7b601211ae47

+- **docker start [container_id]**: This will start the container. for example: docker start 7b601211ae47

 # Docker Image
 - This is the actual image.
 In simple words, this is the artifactg which is shipped around and it contains the configuration, application and the start script.